Hundreds killed in Israeli air raid on Gaza hospital

 Gaza authorities say hundreds killed in Israeli air raid on hospital

-Palestinian health ministry says that at least 500 people have been killed in an attack on a hospital in central Gaza.
+Palestinian Health Ministry says at least 500 people have been killed in an attack on a hospital in central Gaza.

 Hundreds of people have been killed in an Israeli air raid on a hospital in the besieged Gaza Strip, according to Palestinian authorities.

-The health ministry in Gaza said on Tuesday that at least 500 people were killed in the air raid on Al-Ahli Arab Hospital in central Gaza.
+The Ministry of Health in Gaza said on Tuesday that at least 500 people were killed in the attack on al-Ahli Arab Hospital in central Gaza.

 Keep readinglist of 3 items